ATHIFAHS/BI-Analyst-Project-1/README.md

-# Final Project: Business Intelligence Analyst
+# Final Project: Digital User Churn Dashboard (Business Intelligence Analyst)

 This project is the final project of the Project-Based Virtual Internship Program with a specialization in Business Analyst, conducted by Rakamin x Bank Muamalat, from May 5, 2025, to June 2, 2025.